Tips for a Low-maintenance Garden

 Preserving natural grass in your garden requires mowing, watering, re-seeding, fertilizers, and weed killers.
 These activities must be done repeatedly, cost money, and take time away from relaxation.

-Consider switching to low-maintenance artificial grass, making your garden look stunning all year.
+Consider switching to low-maintenance artificial grass, which will make your garden look stunning all year round.
 Since unnatural grass doesn’t grow, you don’t have to mow the lawn.
-However, you must hose at least once a week to prevent the accumulation of grime, bacteria, and pet drops.
+However, you must hose at least once a week to prevent the accumulation of grime, bacteria, and pet droppings.

 If you have kids or pets, you’ll have peace of mind that they are playing in a secure place.
 Cuts and bruises can be avoided, except for the crying.
 There are turfs mainly made for pets, so you don’t have to worry about digging.

-Although artificial grass is a significant investment, it will regain its cost over time.
-Premium turf lasts about 21 years and can be extended with proper care.
+Although artificial grass is a significant investment, it will recoup its cost over time.
+Premium turf typically lasts around 21 years and can be extended with proper maintenance.

 Grow Evergreen Shrubs